kaousheik-26/info-viz/README.md

 Shape: `[num_temporal_groups × h_patches × w_patches]` — bool

 Indicates which positions in the full spatial grid have surviving tokens after VideoLLaMA3's temporal similarity compression. `True` = token kept, `False` = token removed.
-Used by the server to scatter sparse attention values back into the full grid for visualization.
+Used by the server to scatter sparse attention values back into the full grid for forward visualization, and to map grid positions back to compressed indices for backward queries.

 ## Notes

 - `attn_implementation="eager"` is required — flash attention and SDPA do not return attention weight tensors.
 This makes inference slower and uses more memory than normal.
 - The hooks only capture decode steps (`q_len == 1`), not the prefill pass.
+- Generated output is trimmed at the first EOS or pad token.
+Only real tokens (and their corresponding attention steps) are saved.
 - VideoLLaMA3's token compression may remove zero tokens if the video has high motion (all frames are sufficiently different).
+In the backward view, selecting a compressed-away patch is silently skipped and the UI shows how many patches were skipped.
 - Frame counts may differ slightly between what decord/opencv extracts and what the model's processor uses, because each has its own sampling logic.
 The visualization uses `min(saved_frames, temporal_groups)`.
+- Both forward and backward views use the same captured data — one capture run serves both.